French brig Milan (1807): British career

 Brought into Royal Service as HMS Achates, HMS Achates having been lost in early 1810.
 Commander John Davies commissioned her in May 1810 for the Channel.

 In February 1811 Achates detained Anna, Holk, master, and sent her into Plymouth.
-Anna had been sailing from Bilboa.
+Anna had been sailing from Bilbao.

 Achates captured the American brig Mary Ann, Irving, master, from Bayonne, on 29 December 1811.
 She arrived at Plymouth on 4 January 1812.

 Achates shared with Dryad in the proceeds of the capture of Don Roderick on 16 February.
 Achates had been in company with Belle Poule, Dryad, and Lyra.
 Don Rodrgo, Gillies, master, arrived at Plymouth on 20 February.

 Achates was among the 25 Royal Navy ships that shared in the proceeds of the detention of Asia on 5 August 1812.

 On 29 January 1813 Achates captured the American ship Orbit, of 390 tons (bm), six guns, and 25 men.
 Orbit was sailing from New York to Bordeaux with a cargo of cotton, pearl, and potash. then on 24 February Achates captured the brig Spitfire, of 270 tons (bm), four guns, and 21 men.
 Spitfire was sailing from Boston to France with a cargo of cotton and tobacco.
 Achates's captain at the time of these captures was Commander John Codd.

 In May 1813 Commander Isaac Morrison assumed command.

 The Portuguese ship Oceano (or Oceana, Martin, master), came into Plymouth on 16 June 1813.
 She had been sailing from Bombay to Lisbon via Pernambuco with a valuable cargo when the French privateer Lion captured her.
 Achates recaptured her.
 Oceano was last from Pernambuco, where she discharged part of her cargo, and took on board sugar and coffee for Lisbon.
 The Frenchmen plundered her of 40,000 dollars.

 On 21 October 1813 Achates encountered the damaged French frigate Trave and the two exchanged fire that wounded two men aboard Trave.
 However, Trave was able to extricate herself from the engagement.
 Still, On 23 October, HMS Andromache captured Trave.
 Achates was not in sight and so did not share in the prize money for the capture.